 - 1) The Board has approved the CEO Performance Evaluation Policy ("Policy") which sets out broad criteria (Outcomes and Methods) for evaluating the performance of the CEO and the general process to be followed.
-The Policy further provides that the JPC shall be authorized to approve Procedures necessary to implement the Policy and that such Procedures may include detailed timelines, survey instruments, formulas, and calculation methods, and methods to ensure appropriate, independent data collection. - 2) Accordingly, the JPC has approved these Procedures, which address the following: - a) The Metrics and weights associated with the broad evaluation criteria; - b) Guidelines for measuring and evaluating each Metric; - c) Guidelines for arriving at an overall evaluation of the CEO; and - d) Survey templates for use in the evaluation process. - 3) The Board will begin implementing these Procedures for the Evaluation Period commencing July 1, 2020.
+The Policy further provides that the JPC shall be authorized to approve Procedures necessary to implement the Policy and that such Procedures may include detailed timelines, survey instruments, formulas, calculation methods, and methods to ensure appropriate, independent data collection. - 2) Accordingly, the JPC has approved these Procedures, which address the following: - a) The Metrics and weights associated with the broad evaluation criteria; - b) Guidelines for measuring and evaluating each Metric; - c) Guidelines for arriving at an overall evaluation of the CEO; and - d) Survey templates for use in the evaluation process. - 3) The Board will begin implementing these Procedures for the Evaluation Period commencing July 1, 20202021.
+To prepare for such implementation, Staff will continue to develop and refine the necessary data collection tools in advance of the above date and shall update the JPC on its progress.
+To further prepare, the Board may conduct a mock evaluation in the first half of 2021.
 The Board expects however that the Procedures and data collection methods will be refined and/or developed over the course of the first several evaluations.